Target date fund: Nudge and behavioral economics

 Target Date Funds are commonly used as default funds as they make it easier for savers to select a savings strategy.
 This reduces the risk of inferior outcomes that behavioral tendencies might create.

 According to 2016 research study of retirement plan participants, 74% of respondents would like to see more socially responsible investments in their retirement plan offerings and most (78%) believe it is important to make the world a better place while growing their personal assets.

 A 2016 Survey of Defined Contribution Plan Participants found that 71% of millennial-age investors would be "more willing to contribute to their retirement plan if they knew their investments were doing social good".
 The survey also finds 84% of millennials want their "investments to reflect their personal values" and 77% want more socially responsible investments in their retirement planning.

-TDFs in the United States
+In the United States

 In the US, the use of Target Date Funds accelerated from 2006 onwards with the introduction of automatic-enrollment pensions legislation, where the convenience of a single 'fund for life' made them the most popular type of default strategy.
 Since that, time TDF assets under management have grown more than 10x reaching $763 billion at end 2015.
 As of March 2020, assets in target-date mutual funds and collective investment trusts (CITs) totaled approximately $1.9 trillion.
 At the end of 2020, target-date assets in CITs reached $1.18 trillion according to data from Morningstar.
 Target-date mutual funds held $1.57 trillion.